catmaid/CATMAID/sphinx-doc/source/database.rst

     WHERE ggop.id IS NULL;

-In case such imports are performed, it is important to reset the ID sequence coutners for all modified tables if they haven't been set manually to something else already::
+In case such imports are performed, it is important to reset the ID sequence counters for all modified tables if they haven't been set manually to something else already::

     SELECT setval('auth_user_id_seq', coalesce(max("id"), 1), max("id") IS NOT null) FROM auth_user;